 - The insights of someone who knows the industry.
 I’ve been a professional reader, reviewer, writer, and book coach for years now, and I’m familiar with current market trends and tactics.
 I know what goes into a blurb…and what should stay inside the back cover.

-Why Blurbs and Summaries Matter
+Why Blurbs and Synopses Matter

 Like it or not, your work will be judged by both its cover and its blurb.
 Even if you have the greatest and most polished story inside, readers won’t always click the “look inside” button, or get past the back cover in a bookstore.
-And agents will determine whether your story has the kind of strength they’re looking for based on the summary and blurb.
-These condensed gems need to show your writing skills and characters at their best, and that’s what Blurb and Summary Coaching offers you–professional feedback so you can get it right the first time, since agents and readers won’t always give you a second chance.
+And agents will determine whether your story has the kind of strength they’re looking for based on the synopsis and blurb.
+These condensed gems need to show your writing skills and characters at their best, and that’s what Blurb and Synopsis Coaching offers you–professional feedback so you can get it right the first time, since agents and readers won’t always give you a second chance.

 To learn more or to start the coaching process, fill out the form below to send me an email.
 Thanks!